MDK-Packs/vscode-cmsis-solution-docs/docs/build_run.md

 The output directory usually contains an ELF (`.axf`) and a HEX (`.hex`) file.

-!!!
-Note
-    If the build fails with an `ENOENT` error, follow the instructions in the pop-up message that displays in the bottom right-hand corner to install CMSIS-Toolbox.

 To learn about the solution structure, refer to [CMSIS-Toolbox documentation](https://open-cmsis-pack.github.io/cmsis-toolbox/build-overview/)